acsone/odoo-peppol-backport/account_peppol_backport/readme/DESCRIPTION.md

 - Sending is done either synchronously or asynchronously via queue job (one job per invoice), where in Odoo 17 sending is done asynchrounously in a cron job with multiple invoices sent in one API call.
+- The flag `is_move_sent` is set when the Peppol status of an Invoice is set to `done` by the batch that updates the statuses.
+The upstream module does not handle the `is_move_sent` flag.